 - For SAML Certificate, use the X509Certificate value from the AuthPoint metadata file

-Before AuthPoint can receive authentication requests from Trello you must specify the Trello client as a SAML resource in AuthPoint.
-You must also assign an access policy for the Trello resource to the user group(s) that must authenticate to log in.
+Before AuthPoint can receive authentication requests from Trello, you must add a SAML resource in AuthPoint.
+You must also create an authentication policy for the Trello resource to determine which users can authenticate and log in to Trello and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint